 "Every single student who's completed training has passed their checkride," Stites concludes.
 "Examiners tell us they're some of the best-prepared students they see.
 We're proud of that, and all our pilots.
 We've licensed 19 to date.
 We feel we've changed lives, brought people into aviation, and our students are such good role models."

 Page 4 of 4

-Labels: Features, LSAs, People and Places, Pilot Guide, Pilot Resources, New Airplanes, Aircraft Ownership
+Labels: Features, LSAs, People and Places, Pilot Guide, Pilot Resources, What's New, New Airplanes, Aircraft Ownership